SAFE-Stack/docs/docs/recipes/package-management/migrate-to-paket.md

 ---

-1. Create a .NET Tool Manifest.
+#### 1. Create a .NET Tool Manifest
 The manifest allows others to easily install the tools required to build your application.
 At the root of your codebase run:
 ```bash
 dotnet new tool-manifest
 ```

-2. Install and restore Paket:
+#### 2. Install and restore Paket
 ```bash
 dotnet tool install paket
 dotnet tool restore